Personal finance implies an individual pursuit of financial responsibility.

 We didn’t transition from impulsive spenders to money ninjas overnight, but the shift did happen rather quickly.

 Here’s what we did to clear our debt, tighten up our personal spending, and start thinking seriously about money.

 1. We created a super desirable vision of our life together

-Interestingly, the need to get out of debt or to stop making bad financial decisions didn’t compel us to change — otherwise, we would’ve changed our attitude earlier.
+Interestingly, the need to get out of debt or stop making bad financial decisions didn’t compel us to change — otherwise, we would’ve changed our attitude earlier.

-It was the desire to be location independent while running our dream online business that got both of us excited about our future.
+It was the desire to be location independent while running our dream business online that got both of us excited about our future.

 After operating an e-commerce store while holding full-time jobs burnt us out, we longed for a lifestyle centered around flexibility.

 Our ideal business would be one that didn’t need an inventory of physical products, like a monetized blog, so we could make money from anywhere in the world.

 With a remote working plan in place, we set our eyes on Slovenia, where Maša was born, as our ideal home base.
 We printed a photo of the street we want to live on in Ljubljana (the capital city of Slovenia) and hung it up on the back of our bedroom door to keep us motivated.

 From that point on, we got more serious about our finances.